Novak Djokovic picks up historic Wimbledon victory over Matteo Berrettini

 The Wimbledon trophy was presented to Djokovic by the Duchess of Cambridge, Kate Middleton, and the Duke of Kent, Prince Edward.

-Djokovic etched his name into the history books along side Federer and Nadal with the victory.
+Djokovic etched his name into the history books alongside Federer and Nadal with the victory.

 All three tennis legends have 20 grand slam titles and are tied for the most in open-era tennis history.
 Djokovic’s six Wimbledon titles is two short of Federer’s eight.
 Nadal has bested both players at the French Open with 13 titles, while Djokovic leads the three with nine Australian Open wins.